luciopaiva/pixi-live-map/README.md

 Proof-of-concept to show how to load a live map view with thousands of moving elements.

+It expands on [this other project](https://github.com/luciopaiva/web-graphics-comparison) I did to benchmark different solutions.

 ## Install

 Either install `nvm` or manage your Node.js version (which ideally should match the one in `.nvmrc`, but other versions can work as well too since Node.js is only used to run the development tools).